Charcoal (art): Lifting (erasing)

 Erasing is often performed with a kneaded rubber eraser.
 This is a malleable eraser that is often claimed to be self-cleaning.
 It can be shaped by kneading it softly with hands, into tips for smaller areas or flipped inside out to clean.
 Other erasing tools that are often used with charcoal are electrical erasers and pencil erasers.

 History

 Charcoal was often a key component of cave painting, with examples dating back to at least 28,000 years ago.

 One of the oldest charcoal paintings is a picture of a zebra, found at the Apollo cave in Namibia.

+In the Renaissance, charcoal was widely used, but few works of art survived due to charcoal particles flaking off the canvas.
+At the end of the 15th century, a process of submerging the drawings in a gum bath was implemented to prevent the charcoal from flaking away.
 Charcoal paintings date as far back as ca.23,000 BC.
+Since then, many cultures have utilized charcoal for art, camouflage, and in rites of passage.
+Many indigenous people from Australia, parts of Africa, Pacific Islands, parts of Asia, and others still practice body painting for rites of passage including child birth, weddings, spiritual rituals, war, hunting, and funerary rites.
+Many artists use charcoal because of its unique dark black strokes.
+The weak structure of charcoal causes the material to flake off onto the canvas.

 Throughout western art history, artists well known for other mediums have used charcoal for sketching or preliminary studies for final paintings.
 Examples of contemporary artists using charcoal as a primary medium are Robert Longo, William Kentridge, Dan Pyle and Joel Daniel Phillips.